 The Contractor shall pick up, test, destroy or return recalled products to the manufacturer at no expense to the State.
 The Contractor shall issue replacement of product or credit for any product removed or recalled.
 Each Ordering Agency shall have the option of accepting either replacement product or credit in exchange for recalled/removed products.

 Test Samples

-Contractor shall supply sample products in sufficient quantities for testing purposes when reasonable and requested.
-The Contractor shall contact the State Account Manager in instances where the request for samples is believed to be unreasonable.
-The State Account Manager shall deem if the request is reasonable or unreasonable.
-Samples shall be provided at no expense to the Ordering Agency and delivered within 2 – 4 business days of request.
+Contractor shall supply sample products, By mutual agreement of the parties.

 Ordering

 Hard Copy Catalog